 If the answer to either question is “NO,” the PUCO does not have exclusive jurisdiction over the claim and the claim can be heard by the Court.

 Unfortunately, there are no guarantees.
 When in doubt, we are happy to provide guidance and recommend contacting one of our attorneys to discuss the viability of pursuing a public utility.
-Just remember, you are always welcome to send a file to our office and one of our subrogation attorneys will review and provide a recommendation.
+Just remember, you are always welcome to send a file to our office and one of our subrogation lawyers will review and provide a recommendation.